rossbrandon/rossbrandon.dev/src/content/posts/wsl-over-powershell.md

 Most of the time, when writing code, I can be found with my MacBook.
 I prefer Mac OS for development work as it is, in my opinion, the perfect balance between performance and usability.
 Mac OS does a great job of providing the power of Linux with the simplicity and elegance expected when using an Apple product.
 I know that statement is blasphemous to some, but it is what works for me.

-I have used many machines over my lifetime beginning with an IBM 386 back in the 1990's :old_man:.
+I have used many machines over my lifetime beginning with an IBM 386 back in the 1990's 👴.
 I have had a Dell desktop, many Apple laptops, an IBM laptop (when Thinkpad was an IBM brand and not a Lenovo one), and have built two different desktop PCs for gaming (both Intel and AMD based).

 #### Current Setup